ytelang/BusMap/README.md

 <!--- Github Organization --->
 ## GitHub Organization

-The `Documents` folder contains our project proposal and team contract.
+The `Documents` folder contains our project proposal, team contract, and written report.

 The `Data` folder contains our created CSVs and the base image of the map that we use to display the path.